cjhouser/fly-io-dist-sys/README.md

 conditions that won't flood the network.
 In addition, the eventual consistency guarantee only works if there is a constant flow of messages.
 Outstanding messages will never make it if the flow of new messages stops!

+## Challenge #4c: Efficient Broadcast: Part 1
+Hmm.
+I think the maintainers of this website messed up.
+The next challange is to make the broadcast system faster, but gives higher metrics for success...

+I'll shuffle things around a bit to make more sense.
+In this part, I will shoot for:

+Messages-per-operation is below 30
+Median latency is below 1 second
+Maximum latency is below 2 seconds

+---

+Hoooooo boy.
+I need to get my messages per operation below 30... and they are currently at 7260... alrighty then.

+I know FOR SURE that a big chunk of this is the silly logic I'm using to send unacknowledged messages.
+I've gotta figure out a better strategy for that before changing anything else.

+Sending less than the entire set of outstanding messages is a good approach.
+I'll use a queue of structs to send one outstanding message at a time, then delete structs from the queue as acks come in.